 File Utah LLC Annual Reports

-LLCs are required to file an annual report with the Utah Department of Commerce.
-The cost of the annual renewal is $18 and is due by the anniversary date of the LLC formation.
+LLCs are required to file a Utah LLC Annual Report with the Utah Department of Commerce.
+The annual renewal cost is $18 and is due by the anniversary date of the LLC formation.
 For example, if the LLC were formed on February 1, 2024, the first annual report would be due on February 1, 2025.

 File the Beneficial Owner Information Report

 Beginning in 2024, any individual who owns at least 25% or has “substantial control” of an LLC or corporation in Utah or any other state must file the Beneficial Ownership Information (BOI) form with the Financial Crimes Enforcement Network (FinCEN).
-BOI reports are filed electronically through FinCEN’s website.

 Utah LLC FAQs